dell-cloud-marketplace/docker-varnish/README.md

 ### Basic Example
 By default, docker-varnish caches a web server on the Docker host, via IP address 172.17.42.1 (the Docker gateway) on port 8080.

-Start your [dell/lamp](https://github.com/dell-cloud-marketplace/docker-lamp) image, binding host port 8080 to port 80, as follows:
+Start your [dell/lamp](https://github.com/dell-cloud-marketplace/docker-lamp) image, binding host port 8080 to port 80 and with the named container of 'lamp', as follows:

     sudo docker run -d -p 8080:80 --name lamp dell/lamp

-Next, start the Varnish image, binding host port 80 to port 80.
+Next, start the Varnish image, binding host port 80 to port 80, with a named container of 'varnish'.
 This will cache the LAMP site serving on port 8080:

     sudo docker run -d -p 80:80 --name varnish dell/varnish